-Robbery/Extortion (Using force): The taking, or attempting to take, anything of value under confrontational circumstances from the control, custody, or care of another person by force, or threat of force or violence, and/or by putting the victim in fear.

-Saturday School: An alternative to out-of-school suspension where students attend school on Saturday under supervised conditions.

-- Sex Offenses: Sexual behavior or conduct without force or threat of force.
-Includes, but is not limited to, lewd, sexual gestures, and indecent exposure. - Sexual Battery: Any sexual act of attempted or actual forcible penetration. - Sexual Harassment: Consists of unwelcome sexual advances, requests for sexual favors and other inappropriate oral, written, or physical contact of a sexual nature when such conduct substantially interferes with a student's academic performance or creates an intimidating, hostile or offensive school environment.
-It includes, but is not limited to, verbal harassment or abuse, pressure for sex, repeated remarks to a person with sexual or demeaning implications, unwelcome or inappropriate touching, or suggesting or demanding sexual involvement accompanied by implied or explicit threats.
+- \# Robbery/Extortion (Using force to take something from another): The taking, or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear. - Saturday School: An alternative to out-of-school suspension where students attend school on Saturday under supervised conditions. - SESIR (School Environmental Safety Incident Reporting): This refers to specific offenses that are against the law or represent serious breaches of the Code of Student Conduct.
+These include incidents considered severe enough to require the involvement of an SRO or incidents required to be reported to law enforcement.
+SESIR incidents can involve students, non-students, and/or unknown perpetrators.
+SESIR acts are indicated with an asterisk in this glossary and will be included on a student's permanent transcripts. - \# Sex Offenses: (Lewdness, indecent exposure) Other sexual contact, including intercourse, without force or threat of force.
+Subjecting an individual to lewd sexual gestures, sexual activity, or exposing private body parts in a lewd manner.
+(Law enforcement must be notified to investigate.) - \# Sexual Assault: An incident that includes a threat of: rape, fondling, indecent liberties, child molestation, or sodomy.
+Both male and female students can be victims of sexual assault.
+The threat must include all of the following elements: 1) intent; 2) fear; and 3) capability. - \# Sexual Battery: (Attempted or actual) Forced or attempted oral, anal, or vaginal penetration by using a sexual organ or an object simulating a sexual organ, or the anal or vaginal penetration of another by any body part or object.

-Sexual Cyber-Harassment: Publishing a sexually explicit image of a person that contains or conveys the personal identification information of the depicted person to an Internet website without the depicted person's consent, for no legitimate purpose, with the intent of causing substantial emotional distress to the depicted person.
-May be a form of sexual harassment.

-- Sexting: the knowing transmission or distribution to another person, through a computer or similar device, of any photograph or video of any person that depicts nudity.
+- \ Sexual Harassment: (Undesired sexual behavior) Unwanted verbal or physical behavior with sexual connotations by an adult or student that is severe or pervasive enough to create an intimidating, hostile or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual's school performance or participation (6A-19.008(1) SBE Rule).
+An incident when one person demands a sexual favor from another under the threat of physical harm or adverse consequence. - \ Sexual Cyber-harassment: Publishing a sexually explicit image of a person that contains or conveys the personal identification information of the depicted person to an Internet website without the depicted person's consent, for no legitimate purpose, with the intent of causing substantial emotional distress to the depicted person.
+May be a form of sexual harassment. - \ Sexting: The knowing transmission or distribution to another person, through a computer or similar device, of any photograph or video of any person that depicts nudity.
 Sexting also includes possessing a photo of any person that was transmitted or distributed by another person that depicts nudity.
 [F.S.
+847.0141]

-847.0141] Skipping: Intentionally missing class(es) or days of school without knowledge or permission of parent/guardian. - Smoking/Tobacco: The use, possession, distribution, or sale of tobacco products on school property, at school functions, on school buses, or at extracurricular/co-curricular activities.
+Skipping: Intentionally missing class(es) or days of school without knowledge or permission of parent/guardian.

+\ Smoking/Tobacco: (Cigarettes or other forms of tobacco) The possession, use, distribution, or sale of tobacco or nicotine products on school grounds, at school-sponsored events, or on school transportation, by any person under the age of 18.